Up to Date

+Recording and composition

 As with all Partridge Family albums (with the exception of Bulletin Board), Up to Date was produced by Wes Farrell at United Western Recorders, Studio 2 in Los Angeles.
-And as with the group's first album, it was engineered by Bob Kovach, with arrangements by Mike Melvoin.
+As with the group's first album, it was engineered by Bob Kovach, with arrangements by Mike Melvoin.

 Consistent with all of the Partridge Family's studio output, the album features musicians associated with iconic Los Angeles–based session players "the Wrecking Crew": Hal Blaine (drums), Joe Osborn (bass guitar), Mike Melvoin (keyboard), Dennis Budimir (guitar) and Louie Shelton (guitar).
-And once again, members of overlapping studio groups the Ron Hicklin Singers and the Love Generation – brothers John and Tom Bahler, Ron Hicklin and Jackie Ward – feature prominently as backing vocalists throughout the album.
+Once again, members of overlapping studio groups the Ron Hicklin Singers and the Love Generation – brothers John and Tom Bahler, Ron Hicklin and Jackie Ward – feature prominently as backing vocalists throughout the album.

 The album features three songs written by "I Think I Love You" songwriter Tony Romeo, who contributed material to all eight of the Partridge Family's studio albums.
 The LP also includes five songs co-written by Wes Farrell, including three with prolific lyricist Gerry Goffin (former songwriting partner of Carole King).
 And two of the songs – including the hit "Doesn't Somebody Want to Be Wanted" – were co-written by Wes Farrell, Mike Appel and Jim Cretecos, whose five Partridge Family songs as a songwriting trio include "I Can Feel Your Heartbeat".
 Between 1972 and 1975 Appel worked as manager and producer for Bruce Springsteen.

-Up to Date features David Cassidy's first contribution as a songwriter.
-With Wes Farrell he co-wrote the song "Lay It on the Line".
+Up to Date features David Cassidy's first contribution as a songwriter; with Wes Farrell he co-wrote the song "Lay It on the Line".
 The recording introduced a distorted guitar sound to the group's repertoire.